isotopp/isotopp.github.io/content/posts/2023-02-18-this-is-not-a-drill.md

 # "Security is a process", what does that even mean?

 The MoD then changed their way of working completely.
-They sat down with the teams, and with each they made a catalog of failire modes.
+They sat down with the teams, and with each they made a catalog of failure modes.

 "What happens when a web server node fails?"
 "What happens when ten web server nodes fail?"